Health and Safety are Still a Priority

 PARC encourages staff and residents to wear a mask if they feel more comfortable doing so.
 Masks are no longer required for staff, residents, or visitors, unless the individual is symptomatic.

 Home support services

 PARC is an independent living provider; however, some of our residents may require assistance from home support services.
 These residents can arrange their support services on a private-pay basis with a third-party provider, or through a funded relationship with the local health authority.
 These are similar to the services seniors might receive if they lived in their own homes.
 All care providers must follow PARC’s COVID protocols when visiting and be fully vaccinated.

 Indoor dining with friends and family

 Fully vaccinated visitors are welcome to visit residents in their suites.
 All visitors must check in at the reception area and wear a mask while in the building.

 Social activities and online connections

 With PARC residents fully vaccinated, WE have been increasing social group programs, events and cultural activities, to keep our residents thriving and enjoying their favorite activities.
-We continue to offer virtual programming, on topics ranging from mental health and mindfulness to art and culture.
-We have also added more bus trips so that residents can enjoy scenic drives to exciting new destinations.
+We continue to offer virtual programming, on topics ranging from EMOTIONAL WELLNESS and mindfulness to art and culture.
+We have also added back excursions, events and bus trips so that residents can enjoy activities such as scenic drives to exciting new destinations.